parodyBit/witpy/README.md

-Until I work this into an actual package, just copy the witnet_client_py folder into your project.
+Until I work this into an actual package, just copy the witpy folder into your project.